Gorillaz Logo

 Gorilla Logo 1998

 The logo was initially text-based and resembled an inscription left on the wall of a house, like graffiti.
-However, it initially featured the word “Gorilla” – without the letter “z.”
+However, it initially featured the word “Gorilla” without the letter “z.”
 The “z” was absent in the prototype and appeared in the project’s name much later.
 The glyphs were uneven and at different heights.
-Moreover, they had streaks – as if the paint they were applied with was fresh and flowed down in long drops.
-Due to the difference in lettering, it seemed that they were done by several people: one drew one symbol, another – another, and so on.
+Moreover, they had streaks, as if the paint they were applying were fresh and flowed in long drops.
+Due to the difference in lettering, it seemed that several people did them: one drew one symbol, another another, and so on.
 The logo was monochrome.

 1998 – today